IlanaFeldman/ST558-Project-2/lifestyle.md

 The purpose of the analyses is to compare different predictive models and choose the best model in predicting the popularity of online news regarding their features in different channel categories.
-The methods implemented in prediction of shares are linear regression models with different inputs, a random forest model and a boosted tree model.
-The optimal model is chosen based on the smallest root MSE value fitting the test set.
-More details are in *Modeling* section.
+The methods implemented in prediction of shares are linear regression models using different predictors, a random forest model and a boosted tree model.
+More details are in the *Candidate Models* section.

+The optimal model is chosen based on the majority score of the three metrics, root Mean Squared Error, Mean Absolute Error, and R-Squared values when fitting the candidate models on the test set.
+If each of the metrics picks a different model or the majority score is a tie, the one with the lowest RMSE will be chosen.

 Table 1.
 Attributes used in the analyses for prediction of online news popularity